opensky/OpenSkyRuntimeConfigBundle/README.md

  * `provider`: A service implementing ParameterProviderInterface.
 If you are using Doctrine ORM as your datasource, this could be an EntityRepository.
- * `cascade`: Whether calls to `has()` and `get()` should cascade to the service container when the parameter does not exist in the runtime configuration.
-    Note that this will not change the behavior of `all()`, which always only returns parameters from the runtime configuration.
+ * `cascade`: If true, calls to `get()` will cascade to the service container when the parameter is undefined in the runtime configuration.
+This will not change the behavior of `has()` or `all()`, which always only consider parameters from the runtime configuration provider.
  * `logging.enabled`: Whether to enable logging access to undefined parameters, regardless of whether service container cascading is enabled.
 If you are using Monolog, logs will be sent to the "opensky.runtime_config" channel.
  * `logging.level`: Log level to use (should be a LoggerInterface method).

-Note: if you're using `cascade`, it's a good idea to define default values for your runtime configuration parameters in your service container.
-This will help avoid an undesirable ParameterNotFoundException when fetching an undefined parameter.
+Note: when using `cascade`, it's a good idea to define default values for your runtime configuration parameters in your service container.
+This will help avoid an undesirable ParameterNotFoundException if you happen to fetch a parameter that is not yet defined in your runtime configuration.

 ## Injecting Parameters ##